 The KIRFs include key vocabulary and examples of the key skills, as well as practical ideas to assist your child in grasping the key facts.
 Each KIRF also contains helpful suggestions of ways in which you could make this learning interesting and relevant.
 They are not designed to be a time-consuming task and can be practised anywhere – in the car, walking to school, etc. Regular practice - little and often – helps children to retain these facts and keep their skills sharp.

 How are the KIRFs developed in school?

-Throughout the half term, the KIRFs will also be practised regularly and in short bursts in school and your child’s teacher will assess whether they have been retained.
+Throughout the half term, the KIRFs will also be practised regularly and in short bursts in school.
 Over their time at primary school, we believe that - if the KIRFs are developed fully - children will be more confident when working with number, understand its relevance, and be able to access the curriculum much more easily.
 They will be able to apply what they have learnt to a wide range of problems that confront us regularly.